PromiseCPU/Healthcare-Lifestyle-Public-Health-Analytics-/README.md

 ## Process:
 >> I loaded the data and checked it was complete and correctly formatted.

->> Produced summary statistics (averages, ranges) to understand a "typical" person
+>> Produced summary statistics (averages, minimum, maximum ...) to understand a "typical" person

 >> Compared sleep against heart rate to check for a relationship.